MickStick/Back-End-Test/TICKETS.md

 When  I delete an order, the order that gets deleted is never the one I expect.
 I know we recently changed how we are doing our deletes so I'm not sure everything got updated.
 But when I delete a specific order, that's usually not the one that gets deleted.
 Unless I delete it immediately.

 ### Dev Notes / Response
-- There as n undefied varibles being used to check against the orders when deleting.
+- There's an undefied varibles being used to check against the orders when deleting.
 Removed that variable and used the correct one.

   _(Time Taken 2 mins)_